-- If the government needs to borrow money then the Bank of England sells government backed bonds to the private sector.
-This is how they government raises revenue.
+- If the government needs to borrow money then the Bank of England sells government-backed bonds to the private sector.
+This is how the government raises revenue.
 When the government has a budget surplus it can buy back more bonds than it sells.

-- Government borrowing does create a burden on the future Future Tax payers will have to pay debt interest plus the debt. (interestingly, the current payments on debt interest payments are equivalent to total spending on defense.)
+- Government borrowing does create a burden on the future Future Taxpayers will have to pay debt interest plus the debt.
+(Interestingly, the current payments on debt interest payments are equivalent to total spending on defence.)

 - The problem is that reducing national debt now would exacerbate the economic downturn. e.g. higher taxes would reduce consumer spending and lead to slower growth.

 - The government predicted (hoped) continual economic growth would keep national debt manageable, but, the economic slowdown means National debt will increase by more than they expected.

 - You could argue the government have wasted the last 15 years of economic growth.
 This would have been a good time to keep reducing national debt as a % of GDP, rather than allow it to rise. (from 29% of GDP in 2003 to 40% now)

 - The military operations in Iraq and Afghanistan are certainly expensive, but as a % of GDP, they are relatively small.
 The whole defence budget accounts for (roughly) 3% of GDP or £31 billion.